sherlock-audit/2023-03-optimism/README-working.md

       resolve the issue but does increase the cost of a sustained grieffing attack.
     A more complete fix will require architectural changes.

+4. There are various 'foot guns' in the bridge which may arise from misconfiguring a token.
+Examples include:
+    - Having both (or neither of) the local and remote tokens be OptimismMintable.
+    - Tokens which dynamically alter the amount of a token held by an account, such as fee-on-transfer and rebasing tokens.
+    To minimize complexity our bridge design does not try to prevent all forms of developer and user error.

+5. When running in non-archive mode `op-geth` has difficulty executing deep reorgs.
+We are working on a fix.

 ## Prior Sherlock findings and fixes

-The following is a list of findings from the previous Sherlock Audit, along with their fixes.
+The following is a list of findings from the previous Sherlock Audit, along with their fixes:

 - [Sherlock #282](https://github.com/sherlock-audit/2023-01-optimism-judging/issues/282): Client will accept invalid blocks from gossip channels due to insufficient L1BlockInfo decoding
     - Fixed in [PR 4936](https://github.com/ethereum-optimism/optimism/pull/4936)
-- [Sherlock #087](https://github.com/sherlock-audit/2023-01-optimism-judging/issues/87): Users withdrawals can be permanently locked
+- [Sherlock #087](https://github.com/sherlock-audit/2023-01-optimism-judging/issues/87): Users withdrawals can be permanently locked (via the reentrancy guard)
     - Fixed in [PR 4919](https://github.com/ethereum-optimism/optimism/pull/4919)
 - [Sherlock #080](https://github.com/sherlock-audit/2023-01-optimism-judging/issues/80), #096, #158, #297: Withdrawals with high gas limits can be bricked by a malicious user, permanently locking funds
     - Fixed in [PR 5017](https://github.com/ethereum-optimism/optimism/pull/5017)